sivakavihemalatha-hub/SmartAgriVision/README.md

 - Admin login
 - View all user predictions
 - Manage system history
-- Delete records from database
+- Admin can delete records from all users' history.
 - Monitor users

 ---